 BUT.
 Part of the deal was evolution’s foresight to give us physiological abilities to enact genetic mechanisms to fix ourselves.

-Cellular robots that can ‘update’ fix themselves.
+Cellular robots that can ‘update’ and fix themselves.
 Didn’t we agree that’s all we are?

 The wild unpredictability of the ocean - part two of this glorious oceanic venue I attend to legitimately improve my happiness levels.